-If you have character profile cards, make a list of all your characters and keep it next to you when you edit.
+If you have character profile cards, make a list of all your characters and keep them next to you when you edit.

 2. Excessive use of the passive voice

-You can’t avoid using some passive sentences.
-But you should always aim to use it as little as possible.
+You can’t always avoid using passive sentences, but you should always aim to use them as little as possible.